audiocogs/pitch.js/README.md

 ### Authors

-pitch.js is brought to you by [Official.fm Labs](http://labs.official.fm).
-Please see [./docs/AUTHORS.md](https://github.com/ofmlabs/pitch.js/blob/master/docs/AUTHORS.md) for more details.
+pitch.js is brought to you by [Audiocogs](http://audiocogs.org).
+Please see [./docs/AUTHORS.md](https://github.com/audiocogs/pitch.js/blob/master/docs/AUTHORS.md) for more details.

 ## License

 This code is ported from original C++ code by Lasse Kärkkäinen, hence licensed under GPLv2, as is the original.
-Please see [pitch.js/docs/LICENSE.txt](https://github.com/ofmlabs/pitch.js/blob/master/docs/LICENSE.txt) for further information.
+Please see [pitch.js/docs/LICENSE.txt](https://github.com/audiocogs/pitch.js/blob/master/docs/LICENSE.txt) for further information.